astronomer/astro-docs/ac/next/06_upgrade-ac.md

     pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-certified[postgres]==2.0.0.*' --upgrade
     ```

-2. Upgrade your Airflow meta database using the following command:
+2. Upgrade your metadata DB using the following command:

     ```sh
     airflow upgrade db
     ```

-3. In a web browser, go to http://localhost:8080/ and click **About** > **Version**.
+3. In a web browser, access the Ariflow UI at http://host:port and click **About** > **Version**.
 Once there, you should see the correct Airflow version listed.

     > **Note:** The URL listed above assumes your Webserver is at Port 8080 (default).
 To change that default, read [this forum post](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).